-Here's a close up look at the three pieces you will be using to attach your action camera to your hat (plastic waterproof case pictured without the camera in it):
+Here's a close up look at the three pieces you will be using to plastic waterproof case pictured without the camera in it):

 If you'd prefer to clip your camera directly to a hat, without using the plastic waterproof case, you can do that quite easily.

 Unscrew the metal camera mount from the hat clip.